petkopara/PetkoparaCrudGeneratorBundle/README.md

 Don't forget, that this is a just crud generator and you are free to change everything generated from this bundle.

+### Templates

+Every generated file is based on a template.
+There are default templates but they can be overridden by placing custom templates in one of the following locations, by order of priority:

+    BUNDLE_PATH/Resources/PetkoparaCrudGeneratorBundle/skeleton/crud
+    APP_PATH/Resources/PetkoparaCrudGeneratorBundle/skeleton/crud

+And

+    BUNDLE_PATH/Resources/PetkoparaCrudGeneratorBundle/skeleton/form
+    APP_PATH/Resources/PetkoparaCrudGeneratorBundle/skeleton/form

 ## Author

 Petko Petkov - petkopara at gmail dot com